-Our number one spot is technically three Pokemon, but that’s part of what makes them so rare.
+While our number one spot for the rarest ‘mon is technically three Pokemon, that’s also part of what makes them so rare.
 Each one only spawns in specific regions, and they don’t show up often at all.
 Getting your region’s Legendary is difficult enough, but getting the other two is even harder.

 To find Azelf, you’ll need to be in the Americas and Greenland.
 Mesprit will only spawn in Europe, the Middle East, Africa, and India.
 Finally, Uxie is exclusive to the Asia-Pacific.
 This means you’ll need friends around the world or some big travel plans in order to catch them all.

 So, there you have it, that’s all you need to know about what Pokemon from the Pokedex are the rarest in Go!

 If you’re looking for more tips to become the ultimate Trainer, check out our other guides below: